hannotify/pattern-matching-small-enhancement-or-major-feature/sections/5-a-better-serialization.md

 <https://cr.openjdk.java.net/~briangoetz/amber/serialization.html> <!-- .element: class="attribution" -->

 note:
-Well, I said 'in the future', but this entire feature is still very much in the future.
+Well, I said 'in the future', but actually this entire feature is still very much in the future.